The Pentacon Six System

 Heinz Kilfitt

-A number of other manufacturers have produced lenses in the Pentacon Six mount.
-The most prolific was probably the Heinz Kilfitt Optical Works of Munich in former West Germany.
+The most prolific of the other manufacturers to have produced lenses in the Praktisix/Pentacon Six mount was probably the Heinz Kilfitt Optical Works of Munich in former West Germany.
 Here are details of their lenses available in the USA in 1963, as reported in Al Gillespie’s Pentacon Six Newsletter No 2 of April 1975.

 Lens name Max aperture